dankogai/swift-complex/README.md

 Prerequisite
 ------------

-Swift 2.0 or better, OS X or Linux
+Swift 2.0 or better, OS X or Linux.

 For Swift 1.x and below see the swift-1.x branch (which is no longer maintained).